selenebun/combat/README.md

 # combat
-A single- and multiplayer combat game programmed in Javascript using p5.js
+A single- and multiplayer combat game programmed in Javascript using p5.js, playable [here](https://xithiox.github.io/combat/).